JuliusDiestra/marsvin-matrix-container-cpp/README.md

 #include "marsvin.hpp"
 ```

-6. Use the marsvin matrix class to play around.

-## How to build documentation
+## How to build Doxygen documentation

 Documentation HTML files are created using Doxygen.
 The documentation is generated into **docs/output-dir** directory.